mike99mac/minimy-mike99mac/README.md

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.

-# Install and configure Linux
+## Install and configure Linux

+To configure Ubuntu, perform the following sections.

-## Initial Ubuntu Desktop configuration
+### Initial Ubuntu Desktop configuration

 A welcome screen should open on the monitor.
 Perform the following steps: